The Best PCB Router Software for Your Complex Designs

 Don’t let antiquated Printed Circuit Board routing tools slow down or even derail your design, use the best PCB router software to get the job done correctly and on time.

-A unified PCB routing software and design package that integrates the best tools, automated documentation and production planning features.
+A unified PCB routing software and design package that integrates the best tools, automated documentation, and production planning features.

 The ASME is one organization that specifies design requirements on all types of mechanical products.
 Issues like safety margins, mechanical tolerances, requirements on mechanical drawings, and much more are specified in the ASME standards.
 Most designers who are not familiar with all aspects of the ASME standards may not be aware of the mechanical requirements on PCB designs.
-That’s why top notch PCB design software can be critical.
+That’s why top-notch PCB design software can be critical.

 Most electronics designers should be aware of various IPC standards on printed circuit boards for use in electronic products.
-These PCB layout standards are designed to ensure manufacturability and reliability of electronic products, while the relevant ASME standards are more concerned with dimensioning and tolerancing of different areas in PCB design.
+These PCB layout standards are designed to ensure the manufacturability and reliability of electronic products, while the relevant ASME standards are more concerned with dimensioning and tolerancing of different areas in PCB design.

 As ASME is concerned with mechanical aspects of different designs, the ASME standards on PCBs specify important geometric dimensioning and tolerancing requirements on various aspects of PCB design.
 These important requirements are mirrored in the IPC 2615 standards, and the right design software will allow you to implement dimensioning and tolerancing information directly into your layout and documentation.